 Remember back when every other week there was a new movie about an underground martial arts tournament?
 One where there were no rules and everyone fought to the death.
 Vincent Soberano (Blood Hunters: Rise Of The Hybrids) remembers and he’s channeled those memories into The Trigonal: Fight For Justice, it’s even filmed in the Philippines like so many 80s action films were.

 Jacob Casa (Ian Ignacio, Showdown In Manila) is a champion MMA fighter.
-That’s soon to be former champion though.
-He and wife Annie (Rhian Ramos) are about to become parents and she wants him to give up fighting.
+That’s soon-to-be former champion though.
+He and his wife Annie (Rhian Ramos) are about to become parents and she wants him to give up fighting.
 He even turns down an invitation from wealthy drug manufacturer Henry Tan (Gus Liem) to compete in The Trigonal.

 Tan does not take refusal well.
 His goons show up at the dojo they kill Jacob’s best friend and leave Annie in a coma.
 Jacob, of course, swears revenge.
 He’ll fight in Tan’s tournament but only as an excuse to help the cops bust Tan.
 Which won’t be easy, not only does he have an army of goons, he’s been using them to test a new designer steroid he’s developed.